crhntr/alg/README.md

 ## Benchmarks
 Some of the algorithms have test files some of those also have benchmark tests written.
 To run the benchmark tool for the code `cd` into the appropriate directory and run `go test -bench=.`.

-## Docker
-A Dockerfile is included for all algorithms so you don't need to install Go (although to run benchmarks you should use the go tool).
-Simply `cd` into the appropriate directory and build/run the generated image.